 The school relies on your good judgment in dressing your child properly for school and weather conditions.
 Students should dress appropriately and respectfully, and their clothing should portray modesty (NO spaghetti straps or bare midriff).
+Tops need to meet bottoms no matter what you are wearing.
+No hats or hoods will be allowed to be worn in the school building.
 Students wearing clothing with offensive slogans on them will be asked to either wear the garment inside out or return home to put on a different article of clothing.
 If a student's clothing is inappropriate, we will contact the parent/guardian.
 Please consider the weather in helping your child dress for school.
 Weather conditions can change during the day, and often quite quickly, so students must be prepared.
 If your child does not have the proper attire for bad weather, a staff member may call you and ask that you bring what is needed.